Dansby Swanson Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Dansby Swanson (.205 batting average in his past 10 games), battle starter Julio Teheran and the Milwaukee Brewers at American Family Field, Monday at 2:10 PM ET.
+Dansby Swanson -- 2-for-4 with a double in his last game -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Wade Miley on the mound, on July 4 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Guardians.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Brewers.

 Dansby Swanson Game Info & Props vs. the Brewers